Open-Systems-Pharmacology/developer-docs/ospsuite-r-specifics/r-code-structure.md

     private$readOnlyProperty("outputSchema", value, private$.settings$outputSchema)
 }
 ```
-Please not that it is a requirement for these R wrapper classes to implement a meaningful print function.
+Please note that it is a requirement for these R wrapper classes to implement a meaningful print function.
 In our example:

 [simulation.R](https://github.com/Open-Systems-Pharmacology/OSPSuite-R/blob/develop/R/simulation.R)
 ```